Kitchen Remodel Design Guide for North Shore Homes

 Cabinet Choices: Quality and Configuration Matter More Than Style

-For hardware, soft-close hinges and drawer slides are worth the incremental cost.
-They protect cabinet interiors and are the detail that most distinguishes a well-built kitchen from a basic one.
+Box construction quality matters more for longevity than door style.
+Plywood box construction holds screws better and resists moisture better than particleboard.
+For kitchens specifically, this distinction matters over a 20-year lifespan.
+Soft-close hinges and drawer slides are worth the incremental cost; they protect cabinet interiors and are the detail that most distinguishes a well-built kitchen from a basic one.

 Countertops: Matching Material to How You Cook

 Edge profiles affect the final look.
 An eased or beveled edge suits modern kitchens.
 Ogee and cove profiles fit more traditional designs.
-Mitered edges - where the countertop material continues vertically on the face - create a thick, contemporary look without the weight or cost of a genuinely thick slab.
+Mitered edges, where the countertop material continues vertically on the face, create a thick contemporary look without the weight or cost of a genuinely thick slab.

 Cabinetry Style and Finish: What Holds Up and What Dates